MarioYou/C-Sharp/README.md

 # C-Sharp
-Here I will be putting all my C# projects.
+Here I will be putting all the C# projects I've worked on while doing a crash course
-To Refresh my memory.